-Evaluation and update of Transit Portion of the 2040 Long Range Transportation Plan and the Lincoln and Lancaster County Comprehensive Plans.
+Evaluation and update of Transit Portion of the Lincoln and Lancaster County Comprehensive Plans.

 44.23.02 Long Range Transportation Planning:

 Appropriate review and update of the Long Range Transportation Plan.
 Such update will need to include consideration of the potential impacts of changing demographics, emerging technologies, continuing financial constraints and sustainability issues.